DucAnhNTT/bigdata-ETL-pipeline/README.md

 Run `docker network inspect` on the network to find the IP the hadoop interfaces are published on.
 Access these interfaces with the following URLs:

-There's up to 19 containers, so it can consume about 6GB RAM or more, that much containers requiring a lot of configuration and read docs.
-This project is developing based on Marcel Jan's[project](https://github.com/DucAnhNTT/docker-hadoop-spark)
+There's up to 19 containers, so it can consume about 6GB RAM or more, that much containers requiring a lot of configuration and reading documents.
+This project is developing based on Marcel Jan's [project](https://github.com/DucAnhNTT/docker-hadoop-spark)

 The stack includes the following components and technologies: